Charles W. Mueller will not be admitting any graduate students for this coming academic year (2019-2020).

 Pua’s research interests include characteristics of treatment services in rural settings and treatment as usual in youth systems of care.
 She is also interested in Hawaiian ethnic identity and acculturation, culturally sensitive treatment approaches, and intimate partner violence.
 She currently does clinical work at the Center for Cognitive Behavior Therapy, Child Division and its Psychoeducational Testing Program.
 Pua enjoys running, reading, pottery, and spending time at the beach.

-Daniel’s primary research interests include youth disruptive behavior, differences in response to treatment, and increasing the effectiveness of mental health services.
+Daniel’s primary research interests include youth disruptive behavior, the role irritability plays in disruptive behavior and depressed mood comorbidity, and how efficacy treatment research translates to effective treatment in usual care settings.
 His current research is focused on disruptive behavior treatment response in usual care systems.
 He currently does clinical work at UH’s Center for Cognitive Behavior Therapy, Child Division.
-His interests include hoppy beers, strategy games, comedy, pretentious music, and reading things on the internet.
+His interests include hoppy beers, strategy and economy games, comedy, pretentious music, and reading things on the internet.

 Emilee Turner, B.A.